The first Quad Cities Fashion Week will show that splendor comes in all shapes, sizes, and colorations and that it’s more than pores and skin deep.

 Fashion weeks are a culture within the style industry.
 Fashion designers display their trendy collections throughout the weeklong activities.

 “We deliberate the whole lot from scratch.
 It became really difficult,” she said.
-“It became notable how humans had been willing to sponsor crazy kids looking to dream about something that hasn’t been completed round right here.
-I’m simply thankful.”
+“It became notable how humans had been willing to sponsor crazy kids looking to dream about something that hasn’t been completed right here.
+I’m thankful.”